adbar/trafilatura/docs/sources.rst

 Series of surface scrapers that crawl the networks without even logging in, thus circumventing the API restrictions.
 Development of such software solutions is fast-paced, so no links will be listed here at the moment.

-Previously collected tweet IDs can be “hydrated”, i.e. retrieved from Twitter in bulk. see for instance:
+Previously collected tweet IDs can be “hydrated”, i.e. retrieved from Twitter in bulk.

-- `Twitter datasets for research and archiving <https://tweetsets.library.gwu.edu/>`_
-- `Search GitHub for Tweet IDs <https://github.com/search?q=tweet+ids>`_

 Links can be extracted from tweets with a regular expression such as ``re.findall(r'https?://[^ ]+')``.
 They probably need to be resolved first to get actual link targets and not just shortened URLs (like t.co/…).

 For further ideas from previous projects see references below.